digipost/signering-docs/source/gdpr.rst

 Notifications
 #############

-We erase email and SMS notifications 3 years after the last time sending them was attempted.
+We erase email, SMS and Digipost notifications 3 years after the last time sending them was attempted.

 Signature requests